 - The conduct files of a student who has been expelled will be maintained for seven (7) years beyond the academic year in which the student’s tenure at the University has ended.
 The University reserves the right to change this policy at any time at its sole discretion.

 ¹The recording of classroom lectures, discussions, simulations, and other course-related activity is governed by this University recording policy, which balances the legitimate needs of students with disabilities that require the accommodation, the intellectual property concerns of its instructors, and the privacy of its students.
 Federal law states that students with documented disabilities should be allowed to record classroom activity.
-Disabilities Resources will determine if classroom recording is an appropriate academic adjustment, auxiliary aid, and/or service with respect to each individual student’s documentation.
+The Office of Accessible Education (OAE) will determine if classroom recording is an appropriate academic adjustment, auxiliary aid, and/or service with respect to each individual student’s documentation.